MohammadSabbagh/devprotection/src/assets/data/about.md

 ## human resources

-Our skilful and knowledgeable employees as well as state-of-the-art equipped are crucial in the delivery of our high-quality solutions.
+Our skillful and knowledgeable employees as well as state-of-the-art equipment are crucial in the delivery of our high-quality solutions.

 We believe in providing the right training, accredited certification, and practical knowledge to our employees in order for them to execute their duties in a responsible, professionally and ethical manner.

 We strive to stay up-to-date to the ever-changing marketplace and varying client requirements.

-## certification

-As per South African National Standards (SANS) and the International Electrotechnical Commission (IEC).

-- SANS 1063:2010 - (Earth Rod, Couplers and Connectors).
-- SANS 10199:2010 – (Design and Installations).
-- IEC 62305-3 – (Protection against Lightning-part 3: Physical damage to Structures and Life Hazards).
-- IEC 62395 – 4 – (Protection against Lightning – part 4: Electrical Systems within Structures).